Ala1000/ExpediaNotWorking/README.md

 ## Deployment

-Website is deployed to Heroku and can be accessed via:
+Website is deployed to Heroku and can be accessed via: https://expediahotels0.herokuapp.com/

 ## Issues
 The application is very simple, and it focuses more on the backend.
+Had some problems deploying to Heroku,, will be working on it.